1927 Manitoba general election

-The 1927 Manitoba general election was held on 28 June 1927 to elect Members of the Legislative Assembly of the Province of Manitoba, Canada.
+The 1927 Manitoba general election was held on 28 June 1927 to elect Members of the Legislative Assembly of the province of Manitoba, Canada.
 The result was a second consecutive victory for Manitoba farmers, following its 1922 win.

 This was the first election in Manitoba history to elect MLAs through casting of ranked ballots in all districts.
 Ten MLAs were elected in Winnipeg through Single transferable vote, as they had done since 1920.
 The other districts now began to elect MLAs through Instant-runoff voting.

-The result was a second consecutive victory for the Progressive Party of Manitoba, which was supported by the United Farmers of Manitoba.
-The Progressives, led by Premier John Bracken, won twenty-nine seats out of fifty-five to win their second majority government.
+The Progressive Party of Manitoba, led by Premier John Bracken, won a second consecutive majority government in 1927.
+Progressive candidates won twenty-nine seats out of fifty-five to win their second majority government.
 During the campaign, the Progressives stressed that they were not a party in the traditional sense and promised "A business (not a party) government".
 Many Progressive candidates simply described themselves as Bracken supporters.
+The Progressive Party was supported by the powerful United Farmers of Manitoba organization.

 The Conservatives won fifteen seats under the leadership of Fawcett Taylor, an improvement from seven in the election of 1922.
 This election re-established the Conservatives as the leading opposition party in Manitoba, and made the party a credible challenger for government in the next election.

 The Manitoba Liberal Party was unable to regain the support it had lost to the Progressive Party in the previous election.
 The Liberals won seven seats under the new leadership of Hugh Robson, down one from their 1922 total.
 After the election, many senior Liberals began to work for an electoral alliance with the Progressives.
 Robson, who opposed this plan, was persuaded to resign as leader in 1930.
 The alliance was formalized in 1932.

 The Independent Labour Party fell to three seats, down from six in the previous election.
 All three members, including party leader John Queen, were elected in the city of Winnipeg.

-Independent candidate John Edmison was also re-elected in Brandon.
+Candidates of four separate parties - Liberal, Conservative, ILP and Progressive - plus an Independent - were elected to fill that city's ten seats.
+Winnipeg seats were filled using a form of proportional representation, Single transferable voting.

 Jacob Penner ran in Winnipeg as a Communist candidate, but was not successful.
+He lasted 19 rounds of transfers but picked up very few votes so was eliminated.

+Independent candidate John Edmison was re-elected in Brandon.

 The proportion of the vote received by the Progressive Party (based on first-preference votes) was enough to assure a functioning government, but it was one of lowest in Canadian history.

 The Legislature experienced a significant turnover of members, with 23 seats electing new MLAs.
 Twelve incumbents (one in Winnipeg, and 11 more in other ridings) went down in defeat, six failed to be renominated, and five chose not to stand for reelection.